andrewsrichardson/food-blog/src/pages/blog/thai-green-noodle-soup/thai-green-noodle-soup.md

 date: 2021-03-09T17:25:44.731Z
 title: Thai Green Noodle Soup
-description: Thai cuisine is one of my favourites and a Thai green curry is an ultimate classic but what about as a broth filled with veggies, noodles and hella garnishes.
+description: Thai cuisine is one of my favourites and a Thai green curry is an ultimate classic but what about as a spicy creamy broth filled with veggies, noodles and hella garnishes.
 This is a banger of a dish
 time: "30"
 ingredient:
   - item: